rocicorp/replicache/QUICKSTART.md

 ### If you use React:

+1. `npm add replicache-react-util`
 1. If you use webpack 4, follow [this procedure](./webpack4-setup.md) to configure webpack to load wasm properly.
 If you use webpack 5, nothing special is needed.
 If you use another bundler, try it and let us know 😀.
-2. Then, add this code somewhere:
+1. Then, add this code somewhere:

 ```js
 import React from 'react';